obiba/mica-doc/documents.rst

 Annotations
 -----------
-Individual studies can have two types of annotations:
+Individual studies can be annotated in two ways:

-* Manually annotated by a taxonomy domain.
+* Manually annotated by a taxonomy vocabulary.
-* Inferred from their associated variables.
+* Inferred annotations from their associated variables.

-Manual annotations by a domain are primarily for studies that do not have any variables but need to be classified by a taxonomy.
+Manual annotations by vocabulary are primarily for studies that do not have any associated variables but need to be classified by a taxonomy vocabulary.

 .. _documents-permissions: